influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.6/troubleshooting/frequently-asked-questions.md

 a `GROUP BY time()` clause must provide an alternative upper bound in the [`WHERE` clause](/influxdb/v1.6/query_language/data_exploration/#the-where-clause).

-In the following codeblock, the first query covers data with timestamps between `2015-09-18T21:30:00Z` and `now()`.
+In the following example, the first query covers data with timestamps between `2015-09-18T21:30:00Z` and `now()`.
 The second query covers data with timestamps between `2015-09-18T21:30:00Z` and 180 weeks from `now()`.
 ```